 - Continue with whatever you start until finish.

 - Stick to your plans, decisions and goals, and follow them, in spite of inconvenience, obstacles, inner resistance, and the tendency to procrastinate or give up.

-If you have questions about self-discipline and about willpower I am sure will find them in the above mentioned book, as well a in the articles at this website.
+If you have questions about self-discipline and about willpower I am sure will find the answers in the above mentioned book, as well a in the articles about self-discipline and willpower at this website.

 “You can never conquer the mountain.
 You can only conquer yourself.”

 “Mastering others is strength.
 Mastering yourself is true power.”